Sony Pictures Motion Picture Group: International arrangements

 Sony Pictures and Walt Disney Studios formed a film distribution joint venture in Southeast Asia in 1997.
 By December 2006, 14 joint distribution ventures between Sony Pictures Releasing International and Walt Disney Studios Motion Pictures were formed and exist in countries including Brazil, Mexico, Singapore, Thailand and the Philippines.
 In January 2007, their 15th such partnership began operations in Russia and CIS.
 In February 2017, Sony starting leaving the Southeast Asia venture with the Philippines.
 In August 2017, Sony terminated the joint venture agreement for their own operations.
 On January 31, 2019, in anticipation of Disney's then-pending acquisition of most 21st Century Fox assets (including 20th Century Fox), it was agreed that Disney would sell its stake in the Mexican joint venture named Walt Disney Studios Sony Pictures Releasing de México to Sony Pictures Releasing.
 As part of the global economic fluctuations caused by the Disney's acquisition, Sony Pictures Production and Release LLC and Disney Studios LLC parted amicably signing a formal demerger on 21 January 2020.
 The contract would allow Sony Pictures Releasing to operate autonomously.

-On June 27, 2025, Sony Pictures and Amazon MGM Studios formed a multi-year deal in which Sony would handle the international theatrical distribution of titles from the latter studio following the expiration of MGM's deal with Warner Bros.
+On June 27, 2025, Sony Pictures Releasing and Metro-Goldwyn-Mayer formed a multi-year deal in which Sony would handle the international theatrical distribution of their newer titles, following the expiration of MGM's international deal with Warner Bros.
 Pictures.
 This deal would reunite Sony with MGM for the first time since 2020.
-However, MGM Home Entertainment will still have its titles distributed on home media by Warner Bros.
-Home Entertainment.
+It does not affect the physical media releases, as MGM Home Entertainment will still have its titles distributed on physical media by Alliance Entertainment in North America since 2026.

-In Argentina and Poland, United International Pictures handles theatrical distribution of films released by Sony Pictures.
+In Argentina and Poland, United International Pictures handled theatrical distribution of films released by Sony Pictures until 2026.

 In the Netherlands, Universal Pictures currently handles theatrical distribution of films released by Sony Pictures since 2013.

-In the Netherlands and Sweden, Columbia TriStar Films (now known as Sony Pictures Releasing) formerly handled theatrical distribution of films released by 20th Century Fox from 1992 to 1997 in the former country and from 1994 to 1996 in the latter.
+In the Nordic countries, Columbia TriStar Films (now known as Sony Pictures Releasing) formerly handled Sweden theatrical distribution of films released by 20th Century Fox from 1992 to 1997.
+Sony Pictures had strong partnership with Nordisk Film, which ended in early 2007.
+Sony Pictures later struck a deal with local partner AB Svensk Filmindustri, which included theatrical and home entertainment distribution.

-In South Africa, Ster-Kinekor handles theatrical and home video distribution of films released by Sony Pictures and Columbia Pictures.
+In South Africa, Ster-Kinekor handles theatrical and home video distribution of films released by Sony Pictures.

+In Greece, Sony Pictures and Feelgood Entertainment has long standing partnership for theatrical distribution.
+In addition, the Middle East is handled by Empire International.
+For Israel, they struck a deal with Forum Films.